gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 ### Convert to either pure CommonJS or pure ES6

-Gatsby v2 uses babel 7 which is stricter about parsing files with mixed JS styles.
+Gatsby v2 uses webpack 4 which is stricter about modules with mixed module systems.

-ES6 Modules are ok:
+All ES6 is 👍:

 ```js
 // GOOD: ES modules syntax works